What is Ethical Hacking The White Hat Approach to Strengthening Cybersecurity [2025]

 1. Education:

-a) Bachelor’s Degree (Optional but Recommended): Having a bachelor’s degree in a comparable field can be advantageous, while it’s not necessarily required.
+a) Bachelor’s Degree (Optional but Recommended): Having a bachelor’s degree in a comparable field can be advantageous, but it’s not necessarily required.
 Cybersecurity, information technology, computer science, and other related fields are common degrees.
 A strong foundation in computer systems, networks, and security principles can be obtained with a degree.

 b) Certifications: Ethical hackers frequently get the necessary qualifications to attest to their expertise.
 A few well-liked certifications are: